privacyidea/privacyidea/doc/configuration/privacyidea-appliance.rst

 The appliance-tool is also capable of setting up a redundant setup between two privacyIDEA nodes.
-The replication starts from a primary node and copies the configuration and database to a second privacyIDEA instance, optionally via a tinc tunnel.
-The second node has to share the version number with the primary instance but may be otherwise unconfigured.
+The replication starts from a primary node and copies the configuration and database to a second privacyIDEA instance The second node has to share the version number with the primary instance but may be otherwise unconfigured.
 The
 appliance-tool can use a tinc-tunnel to share the configuration and the database.